 An extract from the first episode of the rural drama 'Glenroe'.
 Dinny and Miley Byrne (Joe Lynch) and (Mick Lally) have sold their mountainy family farm and may now move to better land in north Wicklow.

-A look at the development of the sometimes complex realtionship between television and politics.
+A look at the development of the sometimes complex relationship between television and politics.

 The news programme 'Morning Ireland' began on 5 November 1984.
 Listen here to an extract from a programme from February 1985 when David Hanly interviewed Des O'Malley following his expulsion from Fianna Fáil.